 The Huntsman School offers students a variety of opportunities that allows students to gain business experience outside the classroom.
 Participation in the opportunities is open to all Huntsman School of Business students.
 For further information, see: http://huntsman.usu.edu/undergraduate/outside_classroom

 Huntsman School of Business programs in business and accounting are accredited by AACSB International—The Association to Advance Collegiate Schools of Business.
 AACSB is the premier accrediting association for business and accounting programs.

-As strategic decisions are made in the the Jon M. Huntsman School of Business, the faculty and staff aspire to see their investments pay off in the lives of students.
-Upon graduation, students should be prepared to add immediate value to the organizations where they will work, as well as to assume increasing leadership roles in the organizations and communities where they choose to serve.
-Graduates of the Huntsman School of Business will be identified by the following: (1) a strong commitment to ethical leadership, (2) a sense of purpose and place engendered by their global vision, (3) an ability to create and leverage value through their understanding of entrepreneurial processes, and (4) a mastery of applied and conceptual analytical frameworks.
+As we make strategic decisions in the Jon M. Huntsman School of Business, we aspire to see our investments pay off in the lives of our students.
+When our students graduate, they will be prepared to add immediate value to the organizations where they work, and be prepared for increasing leadership roles in the organizations and community where they choose to serve.

 Admission and Graduation Requirements

 Admission into the Jon M. Huntsman School of Business is competitive.
 Minimum requirements are as follows:

 - Incoming freshman may be directly admitted into the Huntsman School of Business if they have met one of the following: